 Below are 7 CRM strategies to get the most out of your CRM tool and ensure CRM implementation is a success.

 The first step is to do a complete audit of your business.

 This includes reviewing external and internal processes, studying the market, analyzing the competition, and conducting a SWOT analysis — an analysis of your company’s strengths, weaknesses, opportunities, and threats.

-This step also involves checking whether you have all the resources required to implement a CRM system, such as the staff available for testing the CRM, and a dedicated training budget.
+This step also involves checking whether you have all the resources required to implement a CRM system, such as available team members for testing the CRM, and a dedicated training budget.

 2. Outline your sales process

-Next, you map your customer journey, identify the different pipeline stages your prospects pass through, and find out who is responsible for what on your sales and marketing team.
+Next, you can map your customer journey by identifying the different pipeline stages your prospects pass through, and clearly define who is responsible for what on your sales and marketing teams.

 This template enables you to zoom out and get a bird’s eye view of your existing sales process so you can understand exactly how a CRM application would help you optimize sales funnels.